olf42/100hackerfragen/README.md

 FLASK_APP=fragen-verwalter.py bin/flask run
 ```

 Pointing your browser to http://localhost:5000 will display a list of all questions.
-Clicking on then opens the editor where you can merge questions by filling in the new question text on top and choose which questions to merge with.
+Clicking on them opens the editor where you can merge questions by filling in the new question text on top and choose which questions to merge with.

 You can not use this to add new answers.